Using Behavioral Analytics to Detect Ecommerce Fraud

 Fraudsters can and will exploit weaknesses which is why most companies turn to fraud prevention providers, having the expectation that their technology is outpacing that of the criminals perpetrating the fraud.
 It is important for businesses to partner with a provider that has the ability to identify and react to untapped data sources such as behavioral analytics.

-Behavioral analytics solutions are designed to understand the normal behavior of each individual account holder, calculate the risk of each new activity and then choose intervention methods commensurate with the risk.
+Behavioral analytics solutions are designed to understand the normal behavior of each individual account holder.
+It can calculate the risk of each new activity and then choose intervention methods commensurate with the risk.
 The key characteristics that make behavioral analytics effective are automatically monitoring all activity for every account holder in real-time, not just customers that convert.
+Using behavioral analytics can help to prevent account takeovers.

 It is crucial to keep a close eye on the behavioral pattern of a normal customer versus a fraudster.
 Precognitive’s behavioral analytics engine, Precog-BA, focuses on the user activity occurring on your digital properties to build a consumer journey that can be leveraged in the risk decision.